 - The accumulators or multipliers that are present are highly parallel.

-- Specialized hardware is included in order to carry looping at a little cost.
+- Specialized hardware is included to carry looping at a little cost.

 - Their architecture is specially designed so that fetching multiple data at the same time is possible.

-- The calculations are usually carried out by fixed point arithmetic process in order to speed them up.
+- The calculations are usually carried out by fixed point arithmetic process to speed them up.

-- Specialised instructions are present for modulo and reversed bit addressing.
+- Specialized instructions are present for modulo and reversed bit addressing.

-These days, a large number of modifications are being made on in the digital signal processors so that they can function at a higher speed.
+These days, many modifications are being made to the digital signal processors to function at a higher speed.
 The speed, however, varies from one processor to the other.
 Some of the fastest ones are capable of processing over 8000 million instructions per second.

-The quality digital signal processors can be interfaced with a variety of other devices, buses, etc. Even though they can be modified to handle floating-point numbers, many of them are capable of performing only fixed-point arithmetic as the range provided by the fixed point numbers is sufficient to handle all the signal data.
-Usually, when a floating-point system is integrated, the software comes cheaper; however; the cost of the hardware is higher.
+The quality digital signal processors can be interfaced with a variety of other devices, buses, etc. Even though they can be modified to handle floating-point numbers, many can perform only fixed-point arithmetic as the range provided by the fixed point numbers is sufficient to handle all the signal data.
+Usually, when a floating-point system is integrated, the software becomes cheaper; however, the hardware cost is higher.